flyteorg/flyte/rsts/community/index.rst

 Office Hours
 ------------

 `Book a 30 minutes session <https://calendly.com/flyte-office-hours-01/30min>`_ with a Flyte maintainer and get your questions answered!

+Schedule your session depending on the topic to secure the availability of a maintainer with expertise in the area:

+- **7:00a.m.
+PT**:
+   - Anything flytekit-related
+   - Flyte releases
+   - flytepropeller features
+   - Plugin implementation
+   - Platform configuration
+- **1:00p.m.
+PT**:
+   - Flyte deployment on cloud
+- **9:00p.m.
+PT**:
+   - Flytekit-related
+   - Use cases
+   - Getting started (workflow onboarding)
+   - Integrations

 Newsletter
 ----------